tomjn/WordPress-The-Right-Way/en/ssl/README.md

 ## SSL

 All big clients deserve an SSL certificate.
-If you're running an e-commerce site, this is especially true, and your entire site should be SSL for all logged in users.
+If you're running an e-commerce site, this is especially true, and your entire site should be using SSL for all logged in users.

  - A note on public wifi, unsecured wifi, and snooping
  - Maybe mention firesheep?